ombaviskar18/Somania_Minihub/Somania-agent/README.md

 >
 > It may take a few minutes for this API key to work after funding.

-## Part 1: Getting Ready To Run Your Somania Agent
+## Part 1: Getting Ready To Run Your Somnia Agent

 Before we write any code, we need to set up our development environment.
 That means downloading the code, choosing the right version of Python, and installing our dependencies.